Salem Radio Network News Saturday, October 11, 2025

 Audio By Carbonatix

-The U.S. Navy and occasionally ships from allied countries like Canada, Britain and France transit the strait, which they consider an international waterway, around once a month.
+The U.S. Navy and, on occasion, ships from allied countries including Canada, Britain and France transit the strait, which they consider an international waterway, around once a month.
 Taiwan also considers it an international waterway.

-China, which claims Taiwan as its own, says the strategic waterway is part of its territorial waters.
+China, which views Taiwan as its own territory, says the strategic waterway is part of its territorial waters.
+Taiwan’s government rejects Beijing’s territorial claims.

 Previous